 This short story was, in 1974, the recipient of the Hugo and nominated for the Locus.
 I was intrigued by the title by a long time, but it was only after watching the documentary about Ursula K. Le Guin’s life and work that I learned that The dispossessed was how Ursula reacted to this question: where do the people who walk away from Omelas […]

-This was the last assignment of the book club before the summer hiatus.
+This book was the Reading Club assignment for June 2018, the last before the summer hiatus.
 This is a thriller that builds slowly.
 Rachel is the main character, she’s a depressed, mentally unstable, and alcoholic woman that can’t cope with having lost her husband to another woman.
-Megan is also lost and has her own difficulties to find anything that fills […]
+Megan is also lost and has her own difficulties to find […]

 After some epic trips in the past years, this is what our scratch map looks like by the end of 2018 Summer.
 Antarctica is in our todo list.